VadimWictorovich/VadimWictorovich/README.md

-# Hi there 👋, I'm an iOS Developer!
+# Hi there 👋, I'm iOS Developer!

 I'm passionate about creating beautiful and high-performance iOS applications! 🚀
 Here’s a brief look at the technologies and methodologies I work with: